 Improve Performance Metrics

-If you already have a job in the workplace that you want to develop your career at, make sure to always improve your performance metrics.
+If you already have a job in the workplace where you want to develop your career at, make sure to always improve your performance metrics.
 These include quality, quantity, and productivity.

 You can always improve the quality of the job that you do.
 Pay attention to details and always go above and beyond on your tasks to show your superiors that you’re there not just for the paycheck.
 To improve the quantity, you can always ask for additional assignments to do.